facebookexperimental/free-threading-benchmarking/README.md

 To collect Linux perf sampling profile data for a benchmarking run, run the `_benchmark` action and check the `perf` checkbox.
 Follow this by a run of the `_generate` action to regenerate the plots.

+## License

+This repo is licensed under the BSD 3-Clause License, as found in the LICENSE file.